limansky/limansky_me/posts/2016-12-28-pagination-with-hakyll.md

             Nothing -> fail $ "No URL for page: " ++ show n
 ```

-Now, map a list with `makeInfoItem`:
+Now, we can map a list with `makeInfoItem`:

 ```Haskell
         wrapPages :: [(PageNumber, Identifier)] -> Compiler [Item (String, String)] wrapPages = sequence . map makeInfoItem
 ```

-Since `Compiler` is a monad, we can convert lift of `Compiler`s to the
+Since `Compiler` is a monad, we can convert a list of `Compiler`s to the
-`Compiler` of list.
+`Compiler` of the list with the `sequence` function.

 ## Template

-Now, when we have all required variables in the context, it is simple to add
+Now, when we have all the required variables in the context, it is simple to add the
 paginator to the template:

 ```html